Skip to Content

 • Ignoring Traffic Signals: Disregarding stop signs and red lights increases the risk of accidents.

 Aside from understanding the causes, it is crucial to recognize the broader implications of reckless driving on New Jersey residents.
 Community safety is heavily impacted, leading to heightened alert and caution among drivers.
-Furthermore, municipalities often enforce stricter surveillance and penalties in areas prone to high reckless driving incidents, attempting to curb this dangerous behavior.

 How to Defend Against Reckless Driving Charges?